21 Jan 2020

 A naval officer from Jersey.
 Beginning under Lord Howe he served in Russian, Arctic and American waters.
 When he was the 1st Lieutenant in the Arethusa he was wrecked off the coast of Ushant and became a prisoner of war in France.
 He later went on to serve in the Lark and the Rattlesnake and by 1787 he served in the Narcissus to watch the French Channel Ports.

-Danish born, he was originally recruited for Catherine, Empress of Russia in 1783.
-In 1790 with a detailed knowledge of North Sea and Baltic ports he switched allegiance and gave the information to the British authorities.
-For at least 6 years Etches was considered a threat and on probation until he proved himself.
-By the year 1798 he was instrumental in the rescue of Sir Sidney Smith from the Temple prison and again at Copenhagen in 1801.
+Fur trader turned agent Richard Cadman Etches was originally recruited by Catherine the Great, Empress of Russia, in 1783.
+In 1790 with a detailed knowledge of North Sea and Baltic ports he switched allegiance and gave information to the British authorities.
+For at least six years Etches was considered a threat and on probation until he proved himself.
+In 1798, he was instrumental in the rescue of Sir Sidney Smith from the Temple prison in Paris.

 List of payments by Nepean including this one on 21 March 1800 to Etches for £2025 (RMG ID: MSS/78/180)